Australia’s Boldest Experiment: War and Reconstruction in the 1940s

 Just as the story of Gallipoli drew on Homer’s epic story of the siege of Troy, so that of Kokoda has taken on the legendary proportions of the battle of Thermopylae, where a band of Spartan warriors sacrificed their lives to prevent conquest by a vast imperial army.

-Less than halfway through the book, I had to acknowledge that I’d been wrong.
+But by the time I was approaching the halfway mark, I had to acknowledge I’d been wrong.
 For one thing, there is an awful lot about women in Australia’s Boldest Experiment.
-In fact, this monumental chronicle is a “big” book in the proper sense, with every chapter contributing to Australian history in significant and important ways.
+In fact, this monumental chronicle is a “big” book in the proper sense, with every chapter contributing to Australian history in important ways.

-I was surprised by this, just as I had been surprised by the kings and battles in the early pages, for this wasn’t quite the book I was expecting.
+I was surprised by this, just as I had been surprised by the kings and battles in the early pages.
 Based on the rumours circulating among historians over the past few years, I knew that Stuart Macintyre was writing a history of postwar reconstruction.
-It’s true that this is a book about how the new habit of central government planning, developed during the second world war, continued afterwards to construct Australia’s modern welfare state.
-And that might sound incredibly dull.
-But it isn’t.
+And it’s true that this is a book about how the new habit of central government planning, developed during the second world war, continued afterwards to construct Australia’s modern welfare state.
+Which might sound incredibly dull, but isn’t.